Travis Kelce Player Prop Bets for NFL Week 13 | Kansas City vs. Denver 12/5/2021

 - Kelce has been the target of 20.8% (97 total) of his team's 466 passing attempts this season.

-- Kelce has seen the ball thrown his way seven times in the red zone this season, 11.3% of his team's 62 red zone pass attempts.
+- With seven targets in the red zone this season, Kelce has been on the receiving end of 11.3% of his team's 62 red zone pass attempts.

-- The Chiefs, who rank 12th in the NFL in points scored, have dropped back to pass 63.3% of the time while running the football 36.7% of the time.
+- The Chiefs have run 63.3% passing plays and 36.7% rushing plays this season.
+They rank 12th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Kelce's matchup with the Broncos.